QaziSaim/FRADU-DETECTION/README.md

-# FinTech ML Labs
+# FRADU DETECTION

-**FinTech ML Labs** is a hands-on Python project series designed to help you learn and build real-world machine learning solutions used in financial systems.
+build real-world machine learning solutions used in financial systems.
 This includes credit scoring, fraud detection, risk forecasting, and more.

 Each project is practical, beginner-friendly, and includes all necessary code, datasets, and documentation.